Physical Therapy Careers

 How is the job outlook?

-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2010/11): “Employment of physical therapists is expected to increase 39 percent from 2010 to 2020, much faster than the average for all occupations.
-Demand for physical therapy services will come, in large part, from the aging baby boomers, who are staying active later in life than previous generations did.”
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2014-2015): “Employment of physical therapists is projected to grow 36 percent from 2012 to 2022, much faster than the average for all occupations.
+Demand for physical therapy services will come from the aging baby boomers, who are staying active later in life.
+In addition, physical therapists will be needed to treat people with mobility issues stemming from chronic conditions, such as diabetes or obesity.”

 What are the educational requirements?